Hop on a whale watching tour

 Whale Watching in Sydney

-Fancy a close-up look?
-Whale-watching tours are the way to do it.
-Sydney Ocean Adventures offer powerboat tours, departing from Rose Bay.
-For more leisurely whale watching, Captain Cook Cruises depart from Circular Quay or Darling Harbour.
-There are also three-hour Bass and Flinders Cruises available, departing from Sydney Harbour.
+If you fancy a close-up, Whale-Watching tours are the way to do it.
+For leisurely whale watching, Captain Cook Cruises and Fantasea depart from Circular Quay or Darling Harbour.
+There are also three hour Bass and Flinders Cruises available, also departing from Sydney Harbour.

 Today, whales, dolphins and porpoises are protected in Australian waters, and thanks to conservation measures, whale populations have steadily increased since the late 1970s.
 Whale numbers are now plentiful as they travel along NSW's east coast.